Odass-WeirdWorld/odin-recipes/README.md

 First part : The Beggining.

         Needed to get those git comands back, thank god there is the git Basics course.
+        But still not that "confy" with git, got to admit.